"Great people versus okay people is the difference between success and mediocrity"

 Have you joined a local business networking group?
 You can find one in almost every city around the world.
 Groups typically meet monthly and might include speakers or workshops that can offer great strategies for running your small business.
 Check out your local Chamber of Commerce here to find a group that's a good fit for you and your business.
 You can also find networking groups through online sites like MeetUp.com.

 If you’re hiring a new employee, you’ll need an employment identification number (EIN) from the U.S. Internal Revenue Service.
 The EIN is necessary for reporting taxes and other documents to the IRS.
 There are other forms and required information when you bring on small business employees.
 Visit the Small Business Association website for more details.
 Additionally, set up an employee file for each new hire that includes important information like an employee contract and emergency contact information.
 Quickbooks has a comprehensive list to help you build each file.

 “The moment you’re done hiring, you should be keeping your antennae up for the future.
 That's something that flexible smaller companies can do that bigger firms, often weighted down with policies and procedures, cannot,” says Joe Kennedy, author of The Small Business Owners Manual.

 It’s important to keep in mind that a small business new hire has a big impact on the company’s productivity and culture.
 Constantly strive to attract passionate, engaged and committed team players.
 As you network, you might come across a potential team member with valuable experience that can help your small business thrive.

 Do you need extra funds for your small business?
-Visit SmartBiz today and use the promo code “blog” when you create an account.
-You can discover in about five minutes if you’re qualified for an SBA loan.
+Visit SmartBiz today and discover in about five minutes if you’re qualified for an SBA loan.
 SBA loans are the best bet for small businesses with low rates, long terms and low monthly payments.